umami-software/website/content/api.md

 ## `POST /api/auth/login`

 First you need to get a _token_ in order to make API requests.
-You need to make a `POST` request to the `/api/auth/login` endpoint with the following payload:
+You need to make a `POST` request to the `/api/auth/login` endpoint with the following data:

 ```json
 {